Step-by-Step Guide#

 sudo dnf install -yq docker-ce docker-ce-cli containerd.io docker-compose-plugin

-Cortex Installation and Configuration#
+Cortex installation and configuration#

 This section provides step-by-step instructions to install Cortex and configure it properly.